 The Multilingual and Multicultural Department will continue to provide targeted support to English Learners.
-Students lagging in College & Career Readiness will be more quickly identified through the Teacher's College approach and provided assistance so that they can be prepared for College & Career.
+Students lagging in College & Career Readiness will be more quickly identified through the Teacher's College approach and provided assistance so that they chttps://secure.doc-tracking.com/v2/Home/DocumentSectionEditRteTest.aspx?DefId=85354&SectionId=1690891an be prepared for College & Career.